simonkosina/bootdev-gator/README.md

 gator_goose exited with code 0
 ```

-And that's it.
-In the logs you should see that the `gator_goose` container, succesfully completed the migrations and shut down afterwards.
+That's it!
+In the logs, you should see that the `gator_goose` container successfully completed the migrations and shut down afterwards.

 ```bash
 $ docker ps -a